I have a sweet tooth but used to avoid chocolates for obvious reasons. Not anymore. Now I can make my own healthy, guilt-free snacks.

 At the time, we hadn't commenced making and selling cookies in my neck of the woods, but a few years down the line, we too partook in the annual baking and selling of what everyone now loves to have a taste of.

 The ingredients that were used from the beginning were those you’ll always find in the home’s food pantry in the early years of the 20th century, butter, sugar, eggs, flour, milk, etc. Preparation was straightforward, even with tools and methods we may now refer to today as archaic.

 A Brief History of Girl Scout Cookies

 Right from inception, cookies sales has helped Scouts develop valuable skills while having immense fun in the process, and the fact that their efforts provide needed funds for their local Girl Scouts councils and for their troops, it is a thing of pride for the girls that their hard work provides such resources.

-Scout cookies are produced and sold only during the Girl Guide cookie-selling season and serves as an all-important part of leadership experience for the young girls.
+Scout cookies are produced and sold only during the Girl Guide cookie-selling season and serve as an all-important part of the leadership experience for young girls.
 However, this doesn't mean you can't make your own at home whenever you so wish.

 Cookie baking and selling activities take place only once per year with most sales happening between January and April,

-However, there are a few exceptions when Scouts cookies are sold as early as September.
+However, there are a few exceptions when Scout cookies are sold as early as September.